seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Assignment
 ----------

 Build a program that asks the user for a message and a number on the command line, and print out that message N times.
-Use the functions from [`Control.Monad`][control-monad].
+Use the control functions from [`Control.Monad`][control-monad], like `mapM`, or `replicateM`

 [importing-code]: http://seanhess.github.io/2015/08/17/practical-haskell-importing-code.html
 [getting-started]: http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html